Julia Glade Bender, MD

 - A Phase I/II Study of LOXO-292 in Pediatric Patients with Recurrent or Persistent RET-Driven Solid Tumors, including Tumors of the Thyroid and Brain

-- A Phase II Study of Ifosfamide and Etoposide with and without Lenvatinib in Children, Adolescents, and Young Adults with Recurrent or Persistent Osteosarcoma
+- A Phase II Study of Trastuzumab Deruxtecan (DS-8201A) in Adolescents and Young Adults with Recurrent HER2-Positive Osteosarcoma

 - A Phase III Study Evaluating Less Intensive Ways to Treat Germ Cell Tumors